On the importance of 3D stress state in 2D earthquake rupture simulations with off-fault deformation: Results

 Now that we have emphasized the importance of including the full stress tensor in computing the Drucker-Prager criterion, we look at the influence of setting up a proper strike-slip initial stress field, ensuring that the pre-stress conditions satisfy $\s{1}<\s{2}=\s{zz}<\s{3}$.

 In Figure \ref{fig06DP_ss-rev}, for $\Psi = 55^o$, $S$ = 2 and for $\Psi = 15^o$, $S$ = 1 we compare the Drucker-Prager criterion of the end-member models, i.e case (\textit{i}), with case (\textit{vi}) and case (\textit{vii}) with case (\textit{xii}).
-The pre-stress conditions for cases (\textit{i}) and (\textit{vii}) correspond to a strike-slip fault, whereas cases (\textit{vi}) and (\textit{xii}) have a the initial stress field of a reverse fault.
-The yield criterion is computed when the fault has ruptured about 5 times the process zone $R_0$.
+The pre-stress conditions for cases (\textit{i}) and (\textit{vii}) correspond to a strike-slip fault, whereas cases (\textit{vi}) and (\textit{xii}) have \remove[review]{a} the initial stress field of a reverse fault.
+The yield criterion is computed when the fault has ruptured about 5 times the process zone $R_0$. \add[review]{Note that, due to the difference in S ratio for the simulations with $\Psi = 55^o$ and $\Psi = 15^o$, it is not meaningful to compare the models with different angles, as the dynamic rupture is very different, and by extent, the off-fault deformation.}

 For initial reverse stress conditions, when $\Psi = 55^o$ (Figure \ref{fig06DP_ss-rev}b, case \textit{vi}), positive $F_{DP}$ is observed in the tensile quadrants.
 When $\Psi = 15^o$ (Figure \ref{fig06DP_ss-rev}e, case \textit{xii}), positive $F_{DP}$ is observed in the compressive quadrants, with a magnitude lower than for case (\textit{vi}).
-When the initial stress field is properly set-up (Figure \ref{fig06DP_ss-rev}a \& d), the areas recording a positive $F_{DP}$ are much larger and the absolute value is also higher, as illustrated by Figure \ref{fig06DP_ss-rev}c \& f.
+When the initial stress field is properly set-up (Figure \ref{fig06DP_ss-rev}a \& d), the areas recording a positive $F_{DP}$ are much larger and the absolute value is also higher, as illustrated by Figure \ref{fig06DP_ss-rev}c \& f. \add[review]{Since the models are run within a purely elastic medium and since the rupture dynamics are very similar, the differences are essentially linked to the background stresses}.

 Figure \ref{fig07DPdiffPhi55S2} shows the continuum of all models for $\Psi= 55^o$.
 Unlike Figure \ref{fig06DP_ss-rev} for which we plot$F_{DP}$ at one particular time step, here we plot the maximum value of $F_{DP}$ induced in the off-fault medium by the full rupture.
 Crossing the boundary between initial strike-slip stress field and reverse pre-stress conditions does not change the results qualitatively.
 However, the area with positive $F_{DP}$ is larger in the strike-slip case, and we observe higher absolute values, with up to twice the dynamic stress drop.